elvis-gene/coding-practice/Udacity/course/Notes/Graphs.md

 #### Strongly Connected
 Strongly connected directed graphs must have a path from every node and every other node.
 So, there must be a path from A to B AND B to A.

-#### Node Degree (number of edges connected to a particular node)
-To calculate this, use an adjacency list ─ fastest.